Indiana University

 • Enter a name that appears in the Exchange Address Book, in the GAL, or in your Contacts.
 If the name is unique, the message will be sent.
 If the name is not unique and appears in the Exchange Address Book, you will be presented with a list of matches from which to choose.

-Note for Outlook 2002 and 2003 users: The AutoComplete feature in Outlook 2002 and 2003 can interfere with Exchange resolving the address against the GAL; see In Outlook 2002 and 2003, what is AutoComplete Addressing?
+Note for Outlook 2003 and 2002 users: The AutoComplete feature in these versions can interfere with Exchange when it tries to resolve the address against the GAL; you may wish to disable it.

 When entering multiple addresses for recipients, separate the addresses with a semicolon.